-- Parental or Guardian notification. - Student will be placed on Disciplinary Probation (Minimum: Year). - Completion of private off-campus drug counseling at student's expense. - The loss of driving privileges of University-owned vehicles for one academic year, and the revocation of University-issued parking pass for one academic year. - Fine: \$400.00
+- Parental or Guardian notification. - Student will be placed on Disciplinary Probation (Minimum: Year). - Completion of private off-campus drug counseling at student's expense. - Fine: \$400.00

 NOTE: A repeat of a Level Two violation moves directly to a Level Three violation.